boytchev/viu/README.md

 [<img src="model-ruler/snapshot1.jpg">](https://boytchev.github.io/viu/model-ruler/index.html)

-The slide rule is configurable &ndash; it can be extended or shrinked, which make it possible to generate a slide rule for  not only for
+The slide rule is configurable &ndash; it can be extended or shrinked, which make it possible to generate a slide rule for division, square root and cubic root:

 [<img src="model-ruler/snapshot2.jpg" width="200">](https://boytchev.github.io/viu/model-ruler/index.html?a=1&b=1)